-Royal families of the world have captivated society with their lavish lifestyles that include magnificent palaces and servants to take care of every need.
-The net worths of royal family members vary greatly by country, but their wealth is still more than what the average person will see in a lifetime.
-Click through, and take a peek inside the wealth of some of the most prominent royal family members.
+Royal families of the world have captivated society with their lavish lifestyles that include magnificent palaces and staff to take care of every need.
+The net worths of monarchs vary greatly by country, but the wealth of even the least well-healed is still many times more than what the average person will see in a lifetime.

 King Felipe VI